 OK.
 Fine, have it your way for one second before we get to my list…

-Here’s everyone else’s list (I know I looked at them) of adjectives to describe your last boyfriend who vanished…
+Here’s everyone else’s list (I know because I looked at them) to describe your last boyfriend who vanished…

 - is shallow